Mark Davis (wrestler): Don Callis Family (2025–present)

 On the February 5, 2025 episode of Dynamite, Davis was revealed as the newest member of the Don Callis Family, turning heel in the process.
 On March 9 at Revolution, Davis attempted to assist Fletcher in his match against Ospreay, but was unsuccessful.
 On the March 26 episode of Dynamite, Davis was defeated by Powerhouse Hobbs.
 It was later reported that Davis suffered a fractured foot during the match, putting him out of action for an indefinite amount of time.
 On the October 11 episode of Collision, Davis returned from injury, attacking Kota Ibushi only to be run off by Kenny Omega.

+In January 2026, Davis formed a tag team with stablemate Jake Doyle and the duo would win a four-way tag team match at Dynamite: Maximum Carnage on January 14 to earn an AEW World Tag Team Championship opportunity.
+On the January 28 episode of Dynamite, Davis and Doyle failed to win the tag titles from FTR.
+On the March 4 episode of Dynamite, Davis won his first AEW title, winning the AEW World Trios Championship with Kazuchika Okada and Kyle Fletcher by defeating Jet Set Rodeo ("Hangman" Adam Page, "Speedball" Mike Bailey, and "The Jet" Kevin Knight).
+They would only hold the Trios title for 11 days, losing it to Místico and JetSpeed at Revolution on March 15.
+On May 9 at Fairway to Hell, after an intereference from Ricochet, Davis defeated Jack Perry to win the AEW National Championship, marking his first singles title in AEW.
+At Supercard of Honor on May 15, Davis successfully defended his title against Xelhua.
+On July 26 at Redemption, Davis lost his title to Andrade El Idolo, ending his reign at 78 days.